csharp-dev/codechallenge/README.md

     ----------------------------------------------

-    Hi.
-I am Anit and I am a ever learning student of mathematics and computer science.
+    Hi!
+I am Anit.
+I am an ever learning student of mathematics and computer science.

-    I have worked for many years as a software development engineer and I believe that I have to keep myself skilled so from time to time I have to go through the basics again and after.
-Keep updated with the newer technologies is a must but not at the cost of forgetting or weakening the basics that are fundamentals of any technology.
+    I have worked for few years as a software development engineer and I believe that I have to keep myself skilled and updated.

+    So from time to time I go through the basics, i.e. data structures and algorithms to enhance my problem solving skills and keep myself competitive.

+    Furthermore, to keep myself updated in this technology I need to follow the advancements by trying out the changes on hand.

-    Hence, the objective of this repository is personal growth and development of programming
+    Hence, the objective of this repository is personal growth and development of
-    skills.
+    programming skills.

     The repository contains the code challenges
     and their solutions from different sources.
-    Also includes implementation of basic data
+    It also includes implementation of basic data structures and algorithms in C#.
-    structures and algorithms.

-    The code base is C#.

-    Books and other resources can be found at the Resource folder.
+    Books and other resources are in the
+    Resource folder.

+    Code challenges solutions from different
+    sources are in the CodeChallenge folder.

     ----------------------------------------------